alexthe2nd/machinelearninginpractice/testing/xgboost.md

 *After repeated environment issues, I drunkenly fixed everything on Saturday night.*

 Initial testing results had an accuracy of 93.81%.

-I will attempt to implement some improvements on Sunday night and Monday morning, and find out how it performs.
+~~I will attempt to implement some improvements on Sunday night and Monday morning, and find out how it performs.~~ Responsibilities popped up at home, and I couldn't work on it anymore.
+Sorry about that.

-Script:
+*- Alex S.*

+Basic script, with some unused imports:
 ```python
 from __future__ import absolute_import
 from __future__ import division